-1. HONION GENERATION & DETECTION
+I. HONION GENERATION & DETECTION

-We introduce the concept of honey onions (honions), to expose when a Tor relay with HSDir capability has been modified to snoop into the hidden services that it currently hosts.
-In order to automate the process of generating and deploying honions in a way that they cover a significant fraction of HSDirs, we developed several tools.
+In this work, we introduce the concept of honey onions (honions), a framework to expose when a Tor relay with HSDir capability has been modified to snoop into the hidden services that it currently hosts.
+We developed several tools, to automate the process of generating and deploying honions in a way that they cover a significant fraction of HSDirs.
 A key constraint in this process was to minimize the number of deployed honions.
-This derives primarily from our desire to not impact the Tor statistics about hidden services (specially given the recent surge anomaly).
-By considering the number of HS-Dirs (approximately 3000), we could infer that we need to generate around 1500 honions to cover all HSDirs with 0.95 probability.
-We used 1500 honions per batch (daily, weekly, or monthly) and could verify that 95% of the HSDirs were systematically covered.
+This derives primarily from our desire to not impact the Tor statistics about hidden services; specially given the recent surge anomaly (Figure 1).
+By considering the number of HSDirs (approximately 3000), we could infer that to cover all HSDirs with 0.95 probability, we need to generate around 1500 honions.
+We decided on three schedules to allow us to detect different snooping behaviors.
+Namely, daily, weekly and monthly.
+The daily schedule allows us to detect malicious HSDirs who visit honions shortly after hosting them.
+The weekly and monthly schedules enables us to detect more sophisticated snoopers who delay their visits to avoid identification.